 The Selected Alternative would not result in the use of any Section 4(f) property that is not a de minimis impact.
 As described above and in Chapter 4 of the Final EIS, the Authority finds that the Selected Alternative's impacts on two historic properties, the SPRR Depot/Millbrae Station and SPRR/Menlo Park Railroad Station, would be de minimis.
-The SHPO, the official with jurisdiction over the SPRR Depot/Millbrae Station and SPRR/Menlo Park Railroad Station and SPRR/Menlo Park Railroad Station.
+The SHPO, the official with jurisdiction over the SPRR Depot/Millbrae Station and SPRR/Menlo Park Railroad Station, also concurred in writing with these findings.